 Ask the doctor for prescribed creams

 Most doctors are willing to prescribe creams that should alleviate some of the discomfort for your child.
 You can also purchase over-the-counter alternatives, some of which work pretty well.
 Just research the topic online and read some reviews.
+There can be some side effects of some creams, for example, it is important to be aware of tsw – topical sterioid withdrawal – which comes as a result of using steroid cream.

 Don’t use perfumed soaps